raemadeline/css-for-engineers/articles/4_flex.md

 #### `flex-grow`

 By default, assuming all `flex` children have the same size internally, they will all grow an equal amount to fill the remaining space left in the parent (assuming their `width` and `height` have not yet been fixed).
 This property determines the priority of the child to fill up more space.
-All children have a default of `flex-grow: 1;`, so if a child is given `flex-grow: 2`, it will take up twice as much remaining space as its siblings.
+All children have a default of `flex-grow: 0` (will not grow), so if a child is given `flex-grow: 1`, it will take up all the remaining space unless its siblings are also given `flex-grow: 1`.

 ![flex-grow](../images/flex-grow.png)

 #### `flex-shrink`

 `flex-shrink` is the complement of `flex-grow`.
 In the case when the parent is too small to comfortably fit all the children, any child with a `flex-shrink` property that's greater than zero will shrink to allow all of the other children to fit.
-By default, all `flex` children have `flex-shrink: 0`, so this will not happen unless you explicitly declare it.
+By default, all `flex` children have `flex-shrink: 1`, so if you want them to stay the same size you must explicitly set them to `flex-shrink: 0`.

 #### `flex-basis`